Skip to content

 Data quality issues

-FCA have summarised a variety of data quality issues they are seeing – and they have stated they expect Firms should have processes in place to monitor for these issues;\n
+• The FCA has summarised a variety of data quality issues they are seeing – and it's stated it expects Firms should have processes in place to monitor for these issues;

 • “we expect firms to have arrangements in place to report details accurately, and to notify the FCA where inaccurate information is identified.”